 The motor fan is one of the most relevant features of the oven.
 Proper lubrication is essential for a smooth moving engine, according to the Dayton Fractional HP motors installation and manual for maintenance, If the fan motor is equipped with oily glasses, every six months lubricate it with five drops of non-detergent SAE 20 oil.
 According to Dayton, motors with ball bearings or pre-lubricated motors do not need lubrication.
 Apply oil to the front and rear of the engine containing housing with lubrication ports.
 Always go back to the manufacturer’s instructions when lubricating the oven engine.

 2: Consider the location of the oven and avoid limited airflow

 Another important consideration is the physical location of the oven.
 Do not place the oven in a place where the airflow around the motor fan is blocked.
 Be careful when the sample or product is placed in the oven.
 By limiting air inlet and outlet, the airflow through the whole oven is reduced, leading to poor performance and premature failure of elements.

 Reduced power operation can lead to poor performance.
 A typical example of this issue is the operation of a 240 VAC oven with 208 VAC, resulting in a 20% reduction in power.
 If you encounter unsatisfactory operating conditions due to reduced power, correct it with a step-down transformer.

 4: Check port inserts and door gaskets

-Periodically check the oven door gasket and other related port inserts for torn gaskets, breaks and missing sections.
-If you feel the heat is coming out of the oven, the gaskets are likely to have be torn.
+Periodically check the oven door gasket and other related port inserts for torn gaskets, breaks, and missing sections.
+If you feel the heat is coming out of the oven, the gaskets are likely to have been torn.

 5: Check out the slide and mounting assemblies